The internet when used correctly is a wonderful, powerful tool, an unceasing fount of entertainment and knowledge and thought.

 This is neither good nor bad.

-There are thousands of websites who get their clicks by offering valuable information, connections and, again, entertainment.
+There are thousands of websites that get their clicks by offering valuable information, connections and, again, entertainment.

 And there are thousands of websites that get their clicks through other means such as sensationalism, provocation, lying, luring or misleading.